BACK

 All of the history and strategies for PSAs are interesting, but at the end of the day, how do we know that PSAs make an impact?
 Aside from simply remembering so many of them, there is plenty of data to show their impact.

-The number of people who smoke cigarettes has drastically decreased since the 1960s when we became more aware of the health risks, in large part due to PSAs.
-And speaking of smoke, another PSA campaign that resonated with people featured Smokey Bear, who started as a beloved figure and became integral to an environmental debate.
-For those who don’t know the story, a black bear cub was rescued from a burning New Mexico forest in 1950, given the name Smokey, and sent to D.C., where he lived at the National Zoo.
-By 1964, Smokey received so many letters that the postal department gave him his own ZIP code.
+The number of people who smoke cigarettes has drastically decreased since the 1960s, thanks in large part to PSAs raising awareness of the health risks.
+Another iconic PSA campaign that left a lasting impact featured Smokey Bear.
+Originally a beloved figure, Smokey became central to environmental advocacy.
+His story began in 1950 when a black bear cub was rescued from a burning forest in New Mexico, named Smokey, and brought to live at the National Zoo in D.C.
+By 1964, Smokey had become so popular that the postal department gave him his own ZIP code to handle the influx of fan mail.

 Today, about 96% of adults are thought to be able to recognize him.